simongravelle/pyplot-perso/README.md

 # Matplotlib Pyplot functions

 Personal functions for making [Pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) figures compatible with Latex documents.
-These functions are also in use on [LAMMPS tutorials](https://lammpstutorials.github.io) and [NMRforMD](https://nmrformd.readthedocs.io).
+These functions are used for several of my personal projects, including [LAMMPS tutorials](https://lammpstutorials.github.io) and
+[NMRforMD](https://nmrformd.readthedocs.io).

+## Light mode vs dark mode

+To improve the visual of the [website](https://lammpstutorials.github.io) I am creating, I systematically generate figures for both light mode and dark mode, with transparent background.
+For a scientific publication, use the light mode without transparent background.

 ## Example

-The best of the two images depends on dark-mode / light mode you are using.
-See the [examples](examples.ipynb) notebook for illustration of the use the functions.
+See the [examples](examples.ipynb) notebook for the commands behind these figures.

 ![illustration](examples/example-1-light.png)